bleroy/3d-junkyard/Atari130MX/readme.md

 * Fine, maybe: PCB?
 * Not fine: laser-cut acrylic.
 Really, don't even try, it'll shatter.
 Some other laser-cut plastics may be OK, but I can't help you with that, I don't know.

+In all cases, you should also add some spacers between the board and the plate, in addition to the switches themselves.
+There are holes for 5 fasteners around the main board and the plate:

+* Optimal:
+    * 5 3.5mm screws less than 3.2mm in diameter
+    * 5 3.1mm tall spacers compatible with the screws
+    * 5 nuts compatible with the screws
+* Good:
+    * 5 3.5mm screws less than 3.2mm in diameter
+    * 20 washers compatible with the screws
+    * 5 nuts compatible with the screws
+* Fine:
+    * Nothing, just let the switches collectively hold the plate

 ### Connectors and adapters

 The original Atari XE keyboard's connector was just a part of the mylar membrane.
 We need a replacement for that, and there are many options.